lzrscg/brainstorm/Blockchain/Notes for Modular Summit Talk.md

 - Ethereum added turing completeness to transactions, enabling programmers to do anything just like they would when using a turing complete programming language to develop the core protocol by adding an op code.
 - Hence the creation of a fully-fledged "Ethereum virtual machine"
 - Enabled light client verification of state

+The problem with Ethereum:
+- Ethereum solved the first problem that Bitcoin faced, but not the second
+- It doesn't scale
+- As you increase the cost of running a node, the cost of verifying the chain goes up.
+Then light client verification becomes less effective.